-We lease substantially all of our product manufacturing and support office space used to conduct our business.
-For contracts entered into on or after that effective date, at the inception of a contract we assess whether the contract is, or contains, a lease.
+We currently lease our Vista, California and Lugano, Switzerland product manufacturing and support facilities.
+At the inception of a contract, we assess whether the contract is, or contains, a lease.
 Our assessment is based on: (1) whether the contract involves the use of a distinct identified asset, (2) whether we obtain the right to substantially all the economic benefit from the use of the asset throughout the period of the contract, and (3) whether we have the right to direct the use of the asset during such time period.
 At inception of a lease, we allocate the consideration in the contract to each lease component based on its relative stand-alone price to determine the lease payments.